Fairness-aware Summarization for Justified Decision-Making: Proposed Methodology

-\textbf{Extracting Fairly-Justified Summarizes: } Given sentences $\{s_1, s_2, ..., s_m\}$ and the corresponding inclusion scores $\{a_1, ....a_m\}$, we select sentences with positive scores to be included in the fairly-justified summary.
-As explained in Section~\ref{s:attribution} sentences with a positive score $a_i$ have high utility for decision prediction but do not reveal the protected attribute of the individuals.
-In our experiments, we test whether training a decision classifier on the fairly-justified summaries will enhance fairness in the outcome on real-world and synthetic datasets.
+\paragraph{\textbf{Extracting Fairly-Justified Summarizes: }} Given sentences $\{s_1, s_2, ..., s_m\}$ and the corresponding inclusion scores $\{a_1, ....a_m\}$, we select sentences with a positive score for inclusion in the output summary.
+These sentences have high utility for decision prediction but do not reveal the protected attribute of the individuals.
+We refer to our preprocessing method as \textit{FairSum}.
+In our experiments, we test whether training a decision classifier on justifications pre-processed by FairSum will enhance fairness in the justification on real-world and synthetic datasets.